Best Grass Seed for Ohio

 Fine fescue varieties include chewings fescue, red fescue, creeping fescue, hard fescue, and sheep fescue.
 Drought tolerance will vary depending on the species, but overall, fine fescues require low levels of nitrogen fertilizer and rarely have problems with thatch.
 Opt for cultivars with endophytes to help with insect control.

-• Other notes: With good shade tolerance, fine fescues are frequently used in a grass seed mix for lawns with partial shade.
+• With good shade tolerance, fine fescues are frequently used in a grass seed mix for lawns with partial shade.
 The fine fescue will eventually become the predominant grass in the shady areas of the lawn.
 Their low-maintenance needs are also a reason homeowners may opt for them.

 Make sure you evaluate your yard before planting grass seed in Ohio.
 To help you make a decision on the best grass for your lawn, here are some criteria to consider before buying your grass seed: